ministryofjustice/worm/README.md

 * Upload database or media assets from any environment.
 * Check WordPress sites installed on multisite and their blog ids.
 * Display wpsecrets `worm status --secrets`
+* Display list of sites on multisite cluster `worm listSites`

 ## License